Shoe Quality Inspections: How to Inspect a Shoe

-When you run shoe quality inspections there are common things you should be looking for: Is the shoe clean? (white shoes can be hard to make in a dirty factory.)
-Color matching of shoe parts (suede and natural leathers can be tricky) Material quality? hairy suede.
+When you run shoe quality inspections there are common things you should be looking for: Is the shoe clean?
+(White shoes can be hard to make in a dirty factory.)
+Color matching of shoe parts, (suede and natural leathers can be tricky.)
+Material quality?
+Is the suede hairy?
 Rough trimming or rough cutting.
 Upper wrinkles?
-Check around the collar foam
+Check around the collar foam.

 A Final Word on Shoe Quality

-When inspecting its critical to decide if the problems you see is a one off mistake or a systematic problem that will effect every shoe?
-Remember, inside ether factory each operation is done by the same worker.
+When inspecting, it’s critical to decide if the problems you see are a “one-off” mistake or a systematic problem that will effect every shoe?
+Remember, inside the factory each operation is done by the same worker.
 If the vamp stitcher is having a bad day you may see lots of crooked stitching on a vamp.

-If you are inspecting shoes “Inbound” inside your warehouse, you now own the problem.
-Now ask yourself, How did this shoe get this far.
-Who missed these problems inside the factory before the shoes shipped.
+If you are inspecting shoes “inbound” inside your warehouse, you already own the problem.
+Ask yourself, how did this shoe get this far?
+Who missed these problems inside the factory before the shoes shipped?
 Heads should be rolling!
-You factory has a QC system flaw.
+Your factory has a QC system flaw.
 Can you “fix” your factory?
 Maybe you need to find a new one?

-Learn more about shoe quality and shoe inspections Please check out chapter 25 Quality Control
+Learn more about shoe quality and shoe inspections Please check out Chapter 25 on Quality Control in the book:

 How Shoes are Made.